Santhosh-1801/The_Sparks_Foundation_Tasks/README.md

 #Task 1:Prediction using Supervised ML:
          Predict the percentage of an student based on no of the study hours.

- #Task 6:Prediction using Decision Tree Algorithm:
-         Create the Decision Tree Classifier and visualize it graphically.
+ #Task 6:Prediction using Decision Tree Algorithm:Create the Decision Tree Classifier and visualize it graphically.